 The datasheet says that the typical value of $V{TH}$ is 0.7 volts and it gives a graph of the drainsource resistance at low VDS that can be used for your design.
-To keep distortion low, make $r{ds}$ between 3 and 5 % of the total value of R1.
-As a second rule of thumb, keep the total DC current from the VCTL control voltage below 10 microamperes.
+To keep distortion low, make

+$r{ds}$ between 3 and 5 % of the total value of R1.
+As a second rule of thumb, keep the total DC current from the VCTL control voltage into the MOSFET below 10 microamperes.
+That sets the range of values for R3 and R4.